Hwang Sun-hong: 1996 Summer Olympics

 In contrast with fans' criticism, Hwang was consistently chosen as a striker of the national team by managers.
-In the 1994 Asian Games, he scored eleven goals in five games, becoming the top goalscorer of the tournament.
+At the 1994 Asian Games, he scored eleven goals in five matches, becoming the tournament's top goalscorer.

-Hwang also played for the South Korean under-23 team as an over-aged player in the 1996 Summer Olympics.
-He contributed to a victory by winning a crucial penalty in the first game against Ghana, but he quit the tournament due to his injury during the first half of the second game.
+Hwang also played for the South Korea under-23 team as an overage player at the 1996 Summer Olympics.
+He contributed to a victory by winning a crucial penalty in the first match against Ghana, but he quit the tournament due to an injury in the first half of the second match.

-Hwang looked forward to the 1998 FIFA World Cup to make up for his failure in the 1994 World Cup, but he was injured by a Chinese goalkeeper Jiang Jin in a friendly just before the World Cup.
-He was disappointed to be excluded from the line-up during the tournament.
+Hwang looked forward to the 1998 FIFA World Cup to make up for his failure at the 1994 World Cup, but he was injured by Chinese goalkeeper Jiang Jin in a friendly just before the World Cup.
+He was excluded from South Korea's line-up during the tournament.

 2002 World Cup

-In the 2001 FIFA Confederations Cup, Hwang won the Bronze Shoe award after scoring in two victories against Mexico and Australia.
+During the 2001 FIFA Confederations Cup, Hwang won the Bronze Shoe after scoring in two victories over Mexico and Australia.

-Hwang was still an important part of South Korea even at the 2002 FIFA World Cup, although he approached his mid-30s.
-He scored the winning goal in the first match against Poland, helping South Korea to achieve their first-ever victory in the FIFA World Cup.
-In the second match against the United States, his head was injured, but he won a penalty after wrapping a bandage around his head.
-In the penalty shoot-out of the quarter-final match against Spain, he came forward as South Korea's first kicker, and succeeded in scoring.
+Hwang was still South Korea's first-choice striker even at the 2002 FIFA World Cup.
+He scored the opener in the first match against Poland, which ended in a 2–0 win, helping South Korea achieve their first-ever win at the FIFA World Cup.
+In the second match, a 1–1 draw with the United States, he had injured his head, but won a penalty after wrapping a bandage around his head.
+In a 5–3 penalty shoot-out win of a quarter-final match against Spain, he scored South Korea's first penalty.

 Hwang made 103 appearances and 50 goals for South Korea alongside six operations due to injuries.
 He ended his international career after the 2002 World Cup.

 Coaching career

 In 2005, Hwang was appointed as assistant coach of Jeonnam Dragons and started his coaching career.
-He received Best Coach Award from the 2006 Korean FA Cup.
-On 4 December 2007, he signed a three-year contract with Busan IPark and became manager of Busan.
+He received Best Coach Award at the 2006 Korean FA Cup.
+On 4 December 2007, he signed a three-year contract with Busan IPark, becoming their manager.

 Managerial career

 Pohang Steelers

-On 9 November 2010, Hwang returned to his former team Pohang Steelers as new manager.
-He guided Pohang to the second place in the 2011 regular season and a Korean FA Cup title in 2012.
-He preferred players who grew up under team's youth system instead of foreign players, and completed a high quality teamwork nicknamed the "Steel-taka".
+On 9 November 2010, Hwang returned to his former team Pohang Steelers as a new manager.
+He guided Pohang to the second place in the regular season of the 2011 K-League, and a Korean FA Cup title in 2012.
+He preferred the club's youth players to foreign players, and completed high-quality teamwork nicknamed the "Steel-taka".
 He became one of the most notable managers in South Korea after winning the K League 1 and the Korean FA Cup simultaneously in 2013.